blackfennec-org/blackfennec/docs/source/project_management/project_plan.rst

 Meetings
 --------
-During our project, various SCRUM meetings are held.
+During our project, various Scrum meetings are held.
 These always take place on the same day, at the same time, so that all members can plan and prepare for them in advance.

-Daily SCRUM
+Daily Scrum
 ^^^^^^^^^^^
 This meeting will take place on each day that we will work together as a team on the project and will last about 15 minutes.
 It is mainly intended for the developers of our team.